 Economic conditions have negatively impacted the County as they have the rest of the country.
 Economic activity has decreased in a variety of sectors throughout the County, including gaming, tourism and construction - areas that have previously provided growth to the County.
 Furthermore, due to the economic conditions, the County has experienced a housing slump for approximately the past two years.
 The decline in the economy and the housing slump has caused the assessed valuation of taxable property in the County for the year 2010 to decrease by approximately 19.6% from the year 2009 valuation.
 In addition, foreclosures in the County have increased significantly in the last two years; it is likely that trend will continue for a period of time that cannot be determined.
-It cannot be predicted at this time what impact these trends (or other economic trends) would have on property tax collections should the County be required to levy an ad valorem tax in the future.
+It cannot be predicted at this time what impact these trends (or other economic trends) would have on property tax collections should the County be required to levy an ad valorem tax to pay debt service on the Bonds to pay the Bonds in the future.